-Welcome to Tepantar, a sprawling lush green campus, far from the maddening crowd.
+Tepantar is a sprawling four acres, lush green campus, far from the bustling metropolis.
 It is the abode of a group of theatre practitioners, Ebong Amra.
-Tepantar is about 175 kms from Kolkata, at Satkahania village of Bardhaman.
-It is a self sustained campus where the group members practice farming, dairy and pisciculture.
+Tepantar is about 175 km from Kolkata, at Satkahania village of Paschim Bardhaman.
+It is a self sustained campus where the group members practise farming, dairy and pisciculture.

-Tepantar offers ethnic cottages with all basic amenities to visitors amidst unparalleled peace and tranquility that is disturbed only by the chirping of birds!
+Tepantar offers ethnic cottages and dormitories with all basic amenities to visitors amidst unparalleled peace and tranquillity that is disturbed only by the chirping of birds.

 One can stay at the beautiful well furnished cottages within the premises of Tepantar.
 There is accommodation for more than 100 persons.